-1. a prohibition against use by Division employees and students of the division's computer equipment and communications services for sending, receiving, viewing or downloading illegal material via the internet;
+- a prohibition against use of the division's computer equipment and communications services for sending, receiving, viewing or downloading illegal material via the internet; - 2. provisions, including the selection and operation of a technology protection measure for the division's computers having internet access to filter or block internet access through such computers, that seek to prevent access to: child pornography as set out in Va.
+Code §18.2374.1:1 or as defined in 18 U.S.C. §2256; obscenity as defined by Va.
+Code §18.2-372 or 18 U.S.C. §1460; and material that the school division deems to be harmful to juveniles as defined in Va.
+Code §18.2-390, material that is harmful to minors as defined in 47 U.S.C. §254(h)(7)(G), and material that is otherwise inappropriate for minors; - 3. provisions establishing that the technology protection measure is enforced during any use of the division's computers; - 4. provisions establishing that all usage of the computer system may be monitored; - 5. provisions designed to educate students and employees about appropriate online behavior, including interacting with students and other individuals on social networking websites, blogs, in chat rooms, and cyberbullying awareness and response; - 6. provisions designed to prevent unauthorized online access by minors, including "hacking" and other unlawful online activities;

-- 2. provisions, including the selection and operation of a technology protection measure for the division's computers having Internet access to filter or block Internet access through such computers, that seek to prevent access to: a. child pornography as set out in Va.
-Code § 18.2-374.1:1 or as defined in 18 U.S.C. § 2256; b. obscenity as defined by Va.
-Code § 18.2-372 or 18 U.S.C. § 1460; and c. material that the school division deems to be harmful to juveniles as defined in Va.
-Code §18.2-390, material that is harmful to minors as defined in 47 U.S.C. § 254(h)(7)(G), and material that is otherwise inappropriate for minors; - 3. provisions establishing that the technology protection measure is enforced during any use of the Division's computers; - 4. provisions establishing that all usage of the computer system may be monitored; - 5. provisions designed to educate students and employees about appropriate online behavior, including interacting with students and other individuals on social networking websites, blogs, in chat rooms, and cyberbullying awareness and response; - 6. provisions designed to prevent unauthorized online access by minors, including "hacking" and other unlawful online activities. - 7. provisions prohibiting the unauthorized disclosure, use, and dissemination of photographs and/or personal information of or regarding minors; and - 8. a component of Internet safety for students that is integrated in the Division's instructional program.
+- 7. provisions requiring every user to protect the security of information necessary to access the computer system, such as usernames and passwords, and prohibiting the sharing of passwords; - 8. provisions prohibiting the unauthorized disclosure, use, and dissemination of photographs and/or personal information of or regarding minors; and - 9. a component of internet safety for students that is integrated in the division's instructional program.